sivakrishnaroyal/Terraform_Azure/README.md

 # Terraform_Azure
-Terraform Azure Provisioning of HDInsight Spark Cluster
+Azure Provisioning of HDInsight Spark Cluster using Terraform.

+we have to create the .tfvars file for require credentials as we used varaibles for this provisioning.